This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 4. Significant Controllers Register and Designated Representative

-• The company must appoint at least one person as the company’s Designated Representative before it registers the company in HK.
+• The company must appoint at least one person as its Designated Representative before registering the company in HK.

 5. Company Secretary

-• A mandatory requirement to appoint a company secretary when registering a Hong Kong company.
+• A mandatory requirement is to appoint a company secretary when registering a Hong Kong company.

-• If the secretary is an individual, they need to be ordinarily resident in Hong Kong.
+• If the secretary is an individual, they must ordinarily reside in Hong Kong.

 • If the company secretary is a body corporate, its business place or registered office address must be in Hong Kong.

-• If the company has only a sole director, he cannot himself act also as the company secretary of the company.
+• If the company has only a sole director, he cannot himself act also as the company secretary.

-• Appointment of a nominee company secretary is allowed.
+• The appointment of a nominee company secretary is permitted.

 6. Share Capital

-• No minimum share capital requirement for registered company in Hong Kong.
+• There is no minimum share capital requirement for registering a company in Hong Kong.

 • Share capital is not limited to the Hong Kong Dollar and can be expressed in any primary currency.

-• Shares can be transferred freely (subject to a stamp duty fee).
+• Shares can be transferred freely (subject to stamp duty).

-• The usual practice for companies registered in Hong Kong is to have at least one shareholder with one ordinary share issued.
+• The usual practice for companies registered in Hong Kong is to have at least one shareholder holding at least one ordinary share.

 • Issued Share Capital (commonly known as paid-up capital) is the portion of share capital that is issued and subscribed by the shareholders.